Criminal Law (Child

 (a) where the father and mother of the child in

-question were not married to each other at the time of the child’s
+partners of each other, at the time of the child’s birth –

 (i) he is the